nobleo/Blueprint_Lab_Software/docs/_sources/ros1/bpl_passthrough/request_joint_positions.rst.txt

             roslaunch bpl_passthrough request_joint_positions_udp.launch ip_address:=192.168.2.4 port:=6789 frequency:=20

+The example will request and printout the positions of a manipulators joints.

-The following script script communicates the to passthrough node via the :code:`/tx` and :code:`/rx` topics.
+The script communicates the to passthrough node via the :code:`/tx` and :code:`/rx` topics.
 It publishes request packets to the :code:`/tx` topic at a set frequency.
 It subscribes the to :code:`/rx` topic and listens for positions packets.